neurobin/rnm/README.md

 # rnm
 Bulk Rename Utility for GNU/Linux written in Bash scripting language.
 Therefore the use of this script/tool depends on Bash.
 It uses `mv` and `sed` to rename and take filename from input file.
+GNU/Linux utility <span class="quote">find</span> and Bash filename globbing is used to search and iterate through files.
 Files and folders can be passed as command line arguments to rename them in bulk according to some naming scheme (Name String).

 #Install:

-1. Give the <span class="quote">install</span> file execution permission.
+1. Give the <span class="quote">install</span> file execution permission and
 2. Run it or just drag and dropt it on terminal.